dwwr/hackathon-2-2022/README.md

 I followed [these docs](https://www.3dbrew.org/wiki/Setting_up_Development_Environment) from 3DBrew.

 First we install Pacman, binaries for Devkitpro-provided libraries.
-We follow instructions for MacOS and install the .pkg: https://github.com/devkitPro/pacman/releases/tag/v1.0.2 (remember to verify the source code).
+We follow instructions for MacOS and install the .pkg (remember to verify the source code).

  For 3DS, we run `sudo dkp-pacman -S 3ds-dev` to download 3DS-specific tools & libraries.
 Then, shut down and start up your Mac to ensure new environment variables have been set.

  To initilaize this project, this repository uses Devkitpro's boilerplate.
 This template can be copied from the devkitpro directory to the working directory via `cp -r $DEVKITPRO/examples/3ds/templates/application .`

- Homebrew applications are compiled into a .3dsx file which is served over network and can be run on a modified 3DS console using Homebrew Launcher, a common homebrew tool.
+ This template can be made by running `make` inside the application directory.
+Homebrew applications are compiled into a .3dsx file, which is served over network and can be run on a modified 3DS console using Homebrew Launcher.

+ In Homebrew Launcher, press "Y" to open NetLoader (ensure console wireless is on).
+The template application can be loaded by running `$DEVKITPRO/tools/bin/3dslink application.3dsx` from the application directory.

 Documentation: